albertviilik/the-odds-api-sdk/README.md

 To use TheOddsApi SDK, you need to have an API key from [TheOddsApi](https://the-odds-api.com).
 You can sign up for a free account to get an API key.

-Here's an example of how to use TheOddsApi SDK to retrieve sports odds data:
+Here's an example of how to use TheOddsApi SDK to retrieve available sports:

 ```java
 package com.example;